Vietnamese Beef Lettuce Wraps with Cucumber Relish

 - Peel and coarsely chop it.

-- Place it in a mini food processor with just enough water to create a puree.
-The resulting puree is similar to prepared ginger products that are available in the produce section.
+- Place it in a mini food processor with just enough water to create a puree/paste.
+The resulting puree/paste is similar to prepared ginger products available in the produce section but without the additives.

-- If you make too much puree, freeze the excess in a snack-size zipper-top bag or other small plastic containers.
+- Freeze the excess in a snack-size zipper-top bag or other small plastic containers.

 - Asian Beef Lettuce Wraps